Milliways2/pi-gpio/README.md

 If run with root permission uses character device /dev/mem which allows full access but requires determining the address of the GPIO peripheral which varies depending on SoC.

 The socket interface allows access without root permission.

+Note
+====
+This is the final version including multiple GPIO functionality as access to the SoC registers is restricted.
+Future code will be in separate libraries -
+`i2c` & `spi` examples now use stand alone libraries (which are included in the package).